 By creating one (and they are not hard to do!) that works best for your household, you will reduce the pressure that comes with solely providing for your family.

 - exactly what you can afford based on your income

 - how to create a support system of people and resources to help you meet family goals.

 Whether it's saving for your children's education, creating an emergency fund, or putting away a few extra dollars for incidentals, you'll be working toward meeting those goals while also gaining a deep sense of accomplishment.

 Plus, instead of spending hours calculating how much you owe and worrying about how you'll possibly pay the bills, you'll already have a financial plan in place and can instead focus your attention where you want it for your children.

 With helpful budgeting strategies in place, you can be the best parent possible and provide your children with everything they need-without the safety net of a partner.

 Don't be afraid to start small (a little is better than nothing)

-If just the thought of budgeting puts you on the edge, Rego recommends doing the following:
+If just the thought of budgeting puts you on the edge, try these steps:

 - Start with setting a budget for tomorrow before jumping into a monthly or yearly plan.